TIL6022-Python-Programming/lab5-starter-code/README.md

-# Lab1 Starter Code
+# Lab5 Starter Code
-This repository contains the code template for the Lab 1 Python Environment developed for the course TIL6022 Python Programming at TU Delft.
+This repository contains the code template for the Lab 5 Algorithms developed for the course TIL6022 Python Programming at TU Delft.

 ## Instructions for Teachers

-Use this as a template to create the lab 1 assignment in GitHub Classroom to enable automatic grading of code submissions.
+Use this as a template to create the lab 5 assignment in GitHub Classroom to enable automatic grading of code submissions.

-The repository contains the Jupyter Notebook lab1_2025.ipynb, which students will work on.
+The repository contains the Jupyter Notebook lab5_2025.ipynb, which students will work on.
 The repo needs to contain a test file for this Jupyter Notebook for the autograding.
-The test file included here is lab1_test.py.
+The test file included here is lab5_test.py.

 ## Instructions for Students